giu-guarino/rho-PNN/README.md

 ### Before to start

-The easiest way for testing this algorithm is to create a `.mat` file.
-It must contain:
+This algorithm has been tested on the dataset provided by the aforementioned toolbox, but it can easily be applied to any `.mat` file organized as follows:

 *   `I_MS_LR`: Original Hyperspectral Stack in channel-last configuration (Dimensions: H x W x B);
 *   `I_MS`: Upsampled version of original Hyperspectral Stack in channel-last configuration (Dimensions: HR x WR x B);
 *   `I_PAN`: Original Panchromatic band, without the third dimension (Dimensions: HR x WR).
-*   `Wavelengths`: Array of wavelengths (Dimensions: B x 1)
+*   `wavelengths`: Array of wavelengths (Dimensions: B x 1)

 where R is the ratio of the sensor.

-Please refer to `--help` for more details.

 ### Testing